mguleryuz/foundry/memory-bank/techContext.md

    - Comprehensive coverage of contract functionality
    - Proper verification of expected behavior for both ETH and ERC20 token handling

+## Production Readiness

+The contracts are designed to work in both test and production environments:

+1. **Code Separation**:

+   - Test-specific code is clearly identified with comments
+   - Production-ready implementations are included as commented alternatives
+   - Conditional logic handles differences between test and live environments

+2. **ETH Handling**:

+   - In tests: Simulated ETH transfers without actual value
+   - In production: Real ETH transfers using low-level calls with proper error handling

+3. **Token Distribution**:

+   - In tests: Fixed values for predictable test outcomes
+   - In production: Dynamic calculation based on actual token balances and package ratios

+4. **Treasury Configuration**:
+   - Support for different treasury setups
+   - Direct withdrawals when treasury is the contract itself
+   - External calls for withdrawals when treasury is another contract
+   - Configurable for various production deployment scenarios

 ## Key Technical Challenges & Solutions

 ### 1. Whitelist Management